Read it in 12 Mins

 Now I can use both the components in any place inside the app without duplicating the code.
 This is called extracting and reusing components

-The first, most important and recommended component type in React is a functional component.
+The first, most important and recommended component type in React is functional component.
 A functional component is basically a JavaScript function that returns a React element (JSX).

 Functional components start with function keyword.